- (847) 491-7488

 Urban Sociology, Social Stratification, Race and Ethnicity, Quantitative Research Methods, Demography

 Lincoln Quillian received his Ph.D. from Harvard in 1997 and formerly was on the faculty at the University of Wisconsin.
-His interests are in social stratification, urban sociology, race and ethnicity, and quantitative methods.
-His past work includes studies of migration patterns among neighborhoods that contribute to poverty concentration, racial attitudes, and segregation in social networks.
+His past work includes studies of neighborhood poverty concentration, internal migration, racial residential segregation, and racial attitudes.

 SOCIOL 303: Analysis of Social Data and Interpretation

 SOCIOL 401: Statistical Analysis of Social Data: Regression Analysis I Syllabus

 SOCIOL 476: Statistical Methods for Hierarchical/Panel Data Syllabus

 SOCIOL 476: Urban Sociology and Urban Problems Syllabus